MicrosoftDocs/win32/desktop-src/SecCertEnroll/certenroll-portal.md

 ---
-Description: 'Certificate example.
-Create applications for api certification, install SSL certificate, server certificate, create certificate over media, such as the Internet or an intranet, that are not inherently secure.' ms.assetid: '8d4add69-53f7-4e78-b9ea-e5915411f42f'
+Description: Certificate example.
+Create applications for api certification, install SSL certificate, server certificate, create certificate over media, such as the Internet or an intranet, that are not inherently secure. ms.assetid: 8d4add69-53f7-4e78-b9ea-e5915411f42f
-title: Certificate Enrollment API
+title: Certificate Enrollment API ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Certificate Enrollment API

 ## Purpose

 The Certificate Enrollment API can be used to create a client application to request a certificate and install a certificate response.
 This API is implemented in CertEnroll.dll beginning with Windows Vista; it replaces Xenroll.dll.

 ## Developer audience